eeshvardasikcm/eeshvardasikcm/README.md

-I am so baffled at the way I was not treated kindly after all of the volunteer work I did for Carbon Project that I separated myself from anyone one at
+I am so baffled at the way I was not treated kindly after all of the volunteer work I did for Carbon Project.
+As a result,
+I separated myself from everyone at
 Google and every Google open source project.

 I don't want anything to do with Google open source projects for some time.
+I think this is the best decision for my own protection. there may be some other surprises if I start working on another Google open source project again in the near future.

+I feel safe with at least one or more years going by before I give it another try working with Google.

 It was nice feeling like my work was going to be a part of something I believed in, but
 I just need to distance myself from them after being mistreated like that.

-carbon project is inviting me to come back and continue coding, if I can show that I have increased coding speeds and C++, but I'm just not going to agree to that.

-I don't really think that those terms and the other things I mentioned match with the community guidelines that define how the carbon project community is supposed to be respected and honored as a
+I don't really think their behavior that I mentioned, matches with the community guidelines that define how the carbon project community is supposed to be respected and honored as a